 The most fundamental part of a SaaS SEO strategy is keyword selection.
 If you don’t pick the right keywords (ones that, if ranked for, will drive demos and trials), then nothing else in your SEO strategy matters:

 - Your technical SEO doesn’t matter.
-(It doesn’t matter how well your site is optimized if it’s not ranking for keywords that bring in customers.)
+(It doesn’t matter how well your site is optimized if it’s not ranking for search queries that bring in customers.)

 - Your link building doesn’t matter (same reason).

 - The number of blog articles you write doesn’t matter.

 Thus, keyword selection is the most important thing to get right.
 And the key is to prioritize based on intent, not search volume.

 - High-converting SaaS keywords: The specific types of keywords we choose and content we create to drive lead generation and customer acquisition for our SaaS clients (categorized by bottom of the funnel, middle of the funnel, and top of the funnel topics).

 - Live article examples: Examples of live articles we’ve written for clients that you can read, find ranking in Google, and use as inspiration to build your own equivalent content (following the structures used in those articles).

 - Topics we prioritize for our SaaS clients: The mix of content that we typically prioritize for our SaaS clients in the first 3 months of an engagement.